beesearch/bee-mobile/README.md

 Start the developement watch process to build on-the-fly.
 When launched, it will build the project (development target), launch a web-server and start watching for changes.
-Modifying files should happen inside the `src` directory, not the `src` directory.
+Modifying files should happen inside the `src` directory, not the `www` directory.

     grunt dev